 - Lab exercises (PL): Each team of students will make a brief presentation of the lab exercises.
 All team members must participate.
-Every member of the team will be assessed individually according to their presentation, their answers to the teacher's questions, and their progress throughout the course. - Intermediate Assessment Tests (PEI1-2): Both intermediate tests will consist of theoreticalpractical exercises related to topics 1, 2, 3 and 4 and topics 5, 6, and 7 respectively. - Radio link Project report (E1): Final mark will be a combination of the mark assigned by the teacher and the other three marks related to Phase 1, phase 2, and phase 3 of the CETPE peer evaluation technique. - Quizzes (E2): Both quizzes previous to class and exercises quizzes are considered here. - Additional individual essay (E3).
+Every member of the team will be assessed individually according to their presentation, their answers to the teacher's questions, and their progress throughout the course. - Intermediate Assessment Tests (PEI1-2): Both intermediate tests will consist of theoreticalpractical exercises related to topics 1, 2, 3 and 4 and topics 5, 6, and 7 respectively. - Radio link Project report (EL): The final mark will be a combination of the mark assigned by the teacher and the other three marks related to Phase 1, Phase 2, and Phase 3 of the CETPE methodology. - Quizzes (EP): Both quizzes previous to class and exercises quizzes are considered here. - Additional individual essay (TR).
 An essay will be delivered at the end of the semester.
-This essay will be focused on some selected contents of the subject and it will allow assessing their ability for self-directed learning and bibliographic search. - Final test (PEF): This is a written final test related to the contents of the whole subject syllabus.
+This essay will be focused on some selected contents of the subject and it will allow assess their ability for self-directed learning and bibliographic search. - Final test (PEF): This is a written final test related to the contents of the whole subject syllabus.
 It is subdivided into two parts equivalent to PEP1 and PEP2.
 All students will be required to do PEP2 while the part associated with PEP1 will be optional for students who wish to upgrade their mark and are following the subject under the ongoing assessment procedure.